greydanus/greydanus.github.io/2023-02-12-ncf-tutorial.md

 ### Closing thoughts

-As if by dark magic, we have persuaded a path of random coordinates to make a serpentine transition into a structured and orderly parabolic shape -- the shape of the one trajectory that a free body would take under the influence of a constant gravitational field.
-This is a simple example, but we have investigated it in detail because it is illustrative of a far deeper, half-invisible phenomenon of our universe which lurks outside the realm of natural human perceptions and intuitions.
+As if by esoteric magic, we have persuaded a path of random coordinates to make a serpentine transition into a structured and orderly parabolic shape -- the shape of the one trajectory that a free body will take under the influence of a constant gravitational field.
+This is a simple example, but we have investigated it in detail because it is illustrative of the broader "principle of least action" which defies natural human intuition and sculpts the very structure of our physical universe.

-This phenomenon, or what we understand of it, is represented by the action (by the vagueness of the name alone, you can sense that it is not a well-understood quantity).
-In subsequent posts, we will explore how the action works in more complex classical simulations and even in the realm of quantum mechanics.
-And after that, I will talk about the history of this quantity - how it was discovered, what its discoverers thought of it -- and most importantly, _the lingering questions about what, exactly, it means_.
+By the vagueness of its name alone, "the action," you may sense that it is not a well-understood phenomenon.
+In subsequent posts, we will explore how it works in more complex classical simulations and then, later, in the realm of quantum mechanics.
+And after that, we will talk about its history: how it was discovered, what its discoverers thought of it.
+And most importantly, _the lingering speculations as to what, exactly, it means_.

 <!-- The goal of this post was just to demonstrate that it's possible to find a path of least action via gradient descent.
 Determining whether it has useful applications is a question for another day.
 Nevertheless, here are a few speculations as to what those applications might look like: